gkamita/B4x4/README.md

 ## Initialisation

-To start, you need two files, B4x4.py and Berreman4x4.py, in the Python search path, see [here](https://docs.python.org/2/tutorial/modules.html#the-module-search-path) for instructions if you don't know what that means.
+B4x4.py and Berreman4x4.py have to be in the Python search path, see [here](https://docs.python.org/2/tutorial/modules.html#the-module-search-path) for instructions if you don't know what that means.
 From a Python interactive session, (e.g. in terminal, iPython notebook, etc.) run the following commands.

 ```python